-- Store or secure all items that could be thrown around and hurt someone during a crash. - Be sure items placed on the floor behind the front seats cannot roll under the seats and interfere with the pedals or seat operation. - Keep the glove box closed while driving.
-If it is open, a passenger could injure their knees during a crash or sudden stop.
+- Store or secure all items that could be thrown around and hurt someone during a crash. - Be sure items placed on the floor behind the front seats cannot roll under the seats and interfere with the driver's ability to operate the pedals or seat. - Keep the glove box closed while driving.
+If it is open, a passenger could injure their knees during a crash or sudden stop. - If you fold up or down the rear seats, follow the instructions above and be sure to keep all cargo near the windows below the bottom of the windows.
+If cargo is higher, it could interfere with proper operation of the side curtain airbags.